vuhctreh/GSEP_F_In_The_Chat/README.md

 Community, connection, and celebrating individual's interests are key to our project.
 We hope you will enjoy making new friends at CoffeeClique!

+## Features

+am doing this -izzy

 ## Technologies

 The web app is built in Python using the Django framework and the associated SQLite database, and is hosted on IBM Cloud.
 We have also used HTML/CSS for the front end.
 We used Figma to create our mock up designs, and Trello for project management, following the agile kanban methodology.

+## Installation

+You **do not** need to install anything to use our product; simply navigate to our hosted web site at: https://python-django-app-coffee.eu-gb.mybluemix.net.

+However, if for development and testing purposes you wish to run a copy of this project locally, you can follow these steps:
+1. Clone this repository
+2. Navigate to the directory GSEP_F_In_The_Chat
+3. Ensure all dependencies are satisfied (see requirements.txt)
+4. Run ```python3 manage.py runserver```
+5. Navigate to http://127.0.0.1:8000/ in a web browser
+6. To run tests, run ```python3 manage.py test```